 Chase the Sunshine

-Sunrises and sunsets are my favourite time of day when traveling.
+Sunrises and sunsets are my favourite time of day when travelling.
 It’s a time when the light is gentle, and the crowds are less.

 Look out for vantage points for your travel photos to capture some beautiful shots for your journal.
 We love to get up and about early while there’s hardly anyone around, take a few snaps and head to where the locals are having their morning coffee.